peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Weighted_Approximation_Continuous_Distributions></a>
 #### Weighted Approximation: Continuous Distributions

-If the distribution is continuous and has a known PDF, the following method, in the pseudocode below, can be used to generate a random number in the interval [`mini`, `maxi`] that closely follows that distribution, in part by sampling weights in that interval with a step count of `step`.
+If the distribution **is continuous and has a known PDF**, the following method, in the pseudocode below, can be used to generate a random number in the interval [`mini`, `maxi`] that closely follows that distribution, in part by sampling weights in that interval with a step count of `step`.
 The interval is chosen to cover all or almost all of the distribution.

     METHOD ContinuousSample(mini, maxi, step)
        list = []